nsantti/checkers/README.md

 - End the game after a tie (150 moves and still no winner)
 - Create button to restart game
 - Make background larger, but board size the same
+- Create socket for players to play online
+- Create AI for players to play against